BenFictional/dart-206_20Su/unit-3/lesson-5/accessibility.md

 Hopefully you've been keeping your files organized all semester and using descriptive file names without any spaces—but if you haven't, know that it will hurt your SEO.
 This is important for images... make sure you use descriptive file names like "bunny-drinking-coffee.jpg" instead of "IMG\_07120417."

 Also make sure to use descriptive names for your actual web pages.
 If the contact page isn't called "contact.html" or something similar, it might not turn up when people search for it.

+#### Google Analytics

+This isn't necessary for our course, but if you're managing realworld sites in the future, you should learn how to set up and use [Google Analytics](https://analytics.google.com/analytics/web/), which is by far the simplest and most common method of tracking data about your site's audience.

+By logging in with your Google account, you can create an analytics entry for your site and get a tracking code, which you can paste into any website, on Webflow, Wordpress, or a hand-coded HTML file.
+This bit of code lets Google gather data about anyone visiting your site, and shares it with you so you can easily learn things like:
+* Number of visitors over time
+* Visitor's general location and language.
+* Their device, screen size, web browser.
+* Which links they click on and how long they spend on each page.
+* How people got to your site (e.g. typing in the URL, via social media, links on other websites, or search results).

+All of this information can be used to fine tune your design.
+By learning about your audience, you can learn how they use your site and what their needs are.